angelasonline/blockparty-kit/README.md

 This installs Mesh (checksum-verified release binaries), downloads the model, starts a **private** mesh, and prints an **invite token**.
 Write the token on a whiteboard.
-That token *is* the key to your village — only machines that have it can join.
+That token *is* the key to your village only machines that have it can join.

 (Or run `./scripts/host.sh`, which does the above with guardrails and friendlier output.)

-### 2. Everyone else — join it
+### 2. Everyone else joins it

 On each additional machine: